feschka97/obs/NaN.md

-NaN - Not a Number haha
+NaN - Not a Number